 This twist on the classic Matrimonial Squares (also called Date Squares) uses cranberry sauce as a filling instead of a date purée.
 They’re super easy to make and are a fabulous use for leftover cranberry sauce.
 Note that this recipe originally called for cold butter but I have retested it and it now uses softened butter, which is much easier to work into the dry ingredients.
+The taste of the finished bars are not affected by this change.
 Enjoy!

 - 2 cups old fashioned rolled oats